 with

 for all $i = 1, 2, \ldots, N_t,$ and $m = 1, 2, \ldots, N_e$.
-The timestep used in this simulation is $\Delta t = 3.336 \mathrm{ns}$ (or $c \Delta t = 1\mathrm{m}$).
+The timestep used in this simulation is $\Delta t = 1.334 \mathrm{ns}$ (or $c \Delta t = 0.4\mathrm{m}$).

 Fig.~\ref{fig:current} \textit{(left)} compares the projected exact solution with numerical solutions to the classical TD-PMCHWT equation \eqref{eq:PMCHWT} and the qHP TD-PMCHWT \eqref{eq:fulldis_PMCHWT}.
-The TD-PMCHWT equation is discretized via a collocation-in-time Galerkin-in-space scheme, as described in \cite{LGC+2025}, with different quadrature strategies employed.
-As shown in Fig.~\ref{fig:current} \textit{(left)}, the classical TD-PMCHWT suffers from late-time instability, which manifests as non-decaying or even exponentially growing errors.
-This instability is highly sensitive to numerical errors in the computation of interaction matrices \cite{LGC+2025}.
-The proposed qHP TD-PMCHWT formulation, in contrast, produces a stable solution that closely matches the exact one, with discrepancies on the order of machine precision ($\approx 10^{-15}$ in double precision).
-Notably, this stable and accurate solution is obtained when using a low-precision quadrature in the integral evaluations.
+The classical TD-PMCHWT equation is discretized using a collocation-in-time Galerkin-in-space scheme, as described in \cite{LGC+2025}, with different quadrature strategies employed.
+As shown in Fig.~\ref{fig:current} \textit{(left)}, the classical formulation suffers from late-time instability, which manifests as non-decaying or exponentially growing errors.
+This instability is highly sensitive to numerical errors in the computation of the interaction matrices \cite{LGC+2025}.
+The proposed qHP TD-PMCHWT formulation, in contrast, produces a stable solution that decays to machine precision ($\approx 10^{-15}$ in double precision) at late times.
+In addition, it closely matches the exact solution.
+Notably, this stable solution is obtained when using a low-precision quadrature in the integral evaluations.

-Next, we investigate the scattering by a dielectric torus.
+Next, we investigate scattering by a dielectric torus.
 The interior domain is filled by a medium with $(\epsilon^\prime, \mu^\prime) = (3\epsilon, \mu)$.
-The surface $\Gm$ is discretized by 952 triangles with 476 vertices and 1428 edges, while the time interval is equidistantly discretized by timestep $c\Delta t = 2\mathrm{m}$.
-Fig.~\ref{fig:current} \textit{(middle)} presents numerical electric current densities $\jb$ computed from the TD-PMCHWT equation and the qHP TD-PMCHWT.
-Whereas the numerical solutions to the TD-PMCHWT are unstable at late times, the solution to the qHP TD-PMCHWT is stable.
-This result confirms the robustness of the proposed formulation when applied to multiply-connected geometries.
+The surface $\Gm$ is discretized by 1906 triangles with 953 vertices and 2859 edges, while the time interval is uniformly discretized with a timestep $c\Delta t = 1\mathrm{m}$.
+Fig.~\ref{fig:current} \textit{(middle)} presents the numerical electric current density $\jb$ computed using the classical TD-PMCHWT and the qHP TD-PMCHWT.
+Whereas the classical TD-PMCHWT solution becomes unstable at late times, the solution to the qHP TD-PMCHWT is stable.
+This result confirms the robustness of the proposed formulation for multiply-connected geometries.